adeel14553/jenkins/node/README.md

-## How to work on jenkins on Linux.
+## How to install and configure on jenkins on Linux.
-## Installation and configurations

 ### required for nodejs
 ``` curl -sL https://deb.nodesource.com/setup_14.x | sudo -E bash - ```